Parimatch1/SV-Guides-Revamped/In-Game Rules & Moderation Policies.md

   * The relationships between the parties involved.
   * The broader context in which the alleged incidents occurred.
 * Chief of Staff+ can make punishments unappealable if they have a valid reason.
-* Chief of Staff+ can classify the reason and/or proof for a punishment if they have a valid reason.
+* Branch Diversity Team+ can classify the reason and/or proof for a punishment if they have a valid reason.
 * All ranks and departments are required to log punishments.
 However, Chief of Staff+ and Game Administration Operations Executive+ (When Logging Under SVGA) are exempt from the proof requirement.
 Note that not adding proof may make appealing the violation easier.
   * Proof is required for blacklists.
-* Mutes, Staff Warnings, Tool Bans, Game Bans [Excluding 5 Minute Ones], Rank Locks, Modcall Bans, Suspensions, Demotions, and Terminations can be appealed.
+* Verbal Warnings, Kicks, Server Bans, and 5 Minute Game Bans can not be appealed.
-* In the event that you do not have the authority to impose a punishment on a user, contact a user who does or create a report.
+* In the event that you do not have the authority to issue a punishment on a user, contact a user who does or create a report.
 * Modified punishments do count towards that type of infraction [Chat Mute, Tool Ban, Game Ban, Etc.].
-  * Example: This means if someone gets a modified ban of 7 days and it is their first ban, the second ban should still be 3 days.
+  * Example: If someone gets a modified ban of 7 days and it is their first ban, the second ban should still be 3 days.
+* Modified punishments do count towards that rules infraction count.
+  * Example: If someone gets a modified tool ban for first infraction tool abuse, the next tool abuse punishment would be their second infraction and be punished with the second infraction punishment.
 * Improper/Invalid punishments do not count towards normal infractions or infraction types [Chat Mute, Tool Ban, Game Ban, Etc.].
-  * Even if the punishment is not yet reverted, this still applies.
-However, you are not required to ensure past punishments are correct, just as long as your punishment is correct based on the last correct punishment.
+  * If the previous punishment a user recieved for a certain rule is either reverted for being invalid or clearly invalid you are expected to treat it as invalid.
-  * Invalid punishments should be reported to the Intelligence Agency once noticed if they are not reverted.
+  * Invalid punishments should be reported to the Intelligence Agency once noticed if they are not yet reverted.
-  * Example: This means if someone gets an unmodified punishment of a server ban for a tool abuse first infraction, you would ignore that punishment and issue a verbal warning for a tool abuse first infraction.
+  * Example: This means if someone gets an unmodified punishment of a tool ban for a tool abuse first infraction, you would ignore that punishment and issue the proper punishment for tool abuse first infraction.
 * LTAP punishments do not count towards a user's game ban infractions.
 * If a user is demoted, suspended, or terminated, a rank-lock for the same length must be issued.
 * For terminations, a permanent suspension must be issued instead of manually ranking to SSI.
-* Rank locks only prevent rank claiming but do not prevent session promotions.
+* Rank Locks only prevent rank claiming but do not prevent session promotions.
-* Kicks, server bans, and team bans should be logged on Bloxcord as a comment.
+* Kicks, Server Bans, and Team Bans should be logged on Bloxcord as a comment.
-  * Example: Team banned for tool abuse (Fourth Infraction).
+  * Example: Team banned for Tool Abuse (Fourth Infraction)
 * You must log on Bloxcord and in Intel with your department unless you are punishing independently as an FD+.
-  * Example: Tool Abuse (First Infraction) || SVGA.
+  * Example: Tool Abuse (First Infraction) || SVGA
 * If logged on Bloxcord under a department, the punishment is no longer under the authority of IA but instead that department's high command.
 * Reverted punishments that are not invalid still count towards the infraction count and the punishment infraction count.
 * Users who recieve punishments are allowed to know the reason and length of their punishment.
-They can also see the proof related to their punishment so long it does not contain classified material they do not have access to.
+They can also see the proof related to their punishment so long it does not contain classified material.
-* Users are allowed to leak the type, reason, and length of their punishment unless told otherwise.
+* Users are allowed to share the type, reason, and length of their punishment unless told otherwise.
 * In the event of a raid against Stateview, 3+ users ranked Prison Commissioner+ have the authority to blacklist the raider without permission regardless of the raider's rank or departmental status.
 Community Advisory Council+ can revert all invalid punishments that were issued due to the raid and add a comment noting that the punishments were from a raid.

 ---